Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 How is infant thrush diagnosed?

 Your infant's healthcare provider will examine the patches or rash.
-He may scrape the inside of your infant's mouth to take a sample of the white patches.
+He or she may scrape the inside of your infant's mouth to take a sample of the white patches.
 Your healthcare provider will look at the sample through a microscope.

 How is infant thrush treated?

 Your infant may need to take antifungal liquid medicine.
 This medicine will need to be applied to the areas of your infant's mouth that have thrush.
-You may also need to apply an antifungal cream to your infant's diaper area if he has a diaper rash.
+You may also need to apply an antifungal cream to your infant's diaper area if he or she has a diaper rash.

 How can I manage infant thrush?

-- Limit your infant's pacifier use if you think he has mouth pain.
+- Limit your infant's pacifier use if you think he or she has mouth pain.
 Sucking for long periods of time can irritate your infant's mouth.
 Try to use the pacifier only when you cannot find another way to calm your infant.

 - Wash the nipples from your infant's bottles and pacifiers in hot water or dishwasher after each use.